Management Approaches

 Our activities are subject to a wide range of laws and regulations governing worker health and safety, land use, environmental protections, and many other areas.
 Compliance in this regulatory environment is crucial to our business and our reputation.
 By operating a responsible business, we are able to continue to protect our shared environment, employ our people, support our local economy, and provide necessary minerals and metals to a global society.

-Our commitment to conduct business in a manner that adheres to all applicable laws and regulations is stated in our Employee Handbook and Standards of Business Code of Conduct.
+Our commitment to conduct business in a manner that adheres to all applicable laws and regulations is stated in our employee handbooks and Standards of Business Conduct.

 In addition to internal efforts to verify performance, regulators closely monitor our activities.
 Sites are frequently inspected by state and federal government agencies that review our operational, health and safety, and environmental performance.
-Our facilities are subject to regulation by, among others, the federal Mine Safety and Health Administration, the Missouri Department of Natural Resources and the United States Environmental Protection Agency.
+Our facilities are subject to regulation by, among others, the Mine Safety and Health Administration, the Occupational Safety and Health Administration, the Missouri Department of Natural Resources and the United States Environmental Protection Agency.
 These agencies conduct inspections on a regular basis.

 Financial Management